Study In USA

 3. If you meet the criteria, you can apply online with all requisite documents.

-4. Some universities may require you to undertake a WES evaluation.
-This evaluation is provided by World Education Services and the credential evaluation of the student is performed.
+4. Some universities may require you to undertake a 3rd party evaluation such as WES, Spantran, ECE.
 This evaluation may take 2 months.

 Know All About Studying in USA